 - You are not sure what is wrong with you.

 - You have a long-term medical problem or you are taking prescription medicines.

 Over-the-counter pain medicines can help with headache, arthritis pain, sprains, and other minor joint and muscle problems.

 Both of these medicines can have serious side effects if you take them in high doses or for a long time.
-Tell your health care provider if you are taking these medicines many times a week.
+Tell your provider if you are taking these medicines many times a week.
 You may need to be checked for side effects.

 Acetaminophen (Tylenol) and ibuprofen (Advil, Motrin) help reduce fever in children and adults.

 - Take acetaminophen every 4 to 6 hours.